AntonGeorgievGanev/RentCar/README.md

 Managing fleet:
 ![alt text](src/main/resources/static/readmeImg/manage_fleet.png)
-Admin and Employee can manage fleet.
+ADMIN and EMPLOYEE can manage fleet.
-Edit available cars (not booked) brand, model, year, fuel consumption and price per day.Also, can be deleted.
+Edit available cars (not booked) brand, model, year, fuel consumption and price per day.

 Managing orders:
 ![alt text](src/main/resources/static/readmeImg/manage_orders.png)
-Admin and Employee can manage fleet.
+ADMIN and EMPLOYEE can manage fleet.
 There are four category of orders depends on their status.
 Pending orders can be approved or canceled.
 Approved order are automatically finished with scheduler when drop off date and time expired.